-In fiscal year 2022; there was an overall decrease of 16,330 total emergency and non-emergency telephone calls received (~12%) over fiscal year 2021.
-We experienced an 9% increase in the number of calls for service created compared to fiscal year 2021.
-We saw NG911 (combined wireline and wireless 911) call volume decrease by approximately 22% over fiscal year 2021.
-We experienced an approximate 66% increase in Text to 911 messages.
-We experienced a 24% increase in calls to the Alarm line and an 8% decrease in non-emergency call volume compared to fiscal year 2021.
+In fiscal year 2023, our call volume numbers remained fairly consistent when compared to fiscal year 2022.
+There was an overall increase of 688 total emergency and non-emergency telephone calls received; which was approximately 5% over fiscal year 2022.
+We experienced a 5% increase in the number of calls for service created compared to fiscal year 2022.
+We saw NG911 (combined wireline and wireless 911) call volume increase by approximately 5% over fiscal year 2022.
+We experienced no change in Text to 911 messages compared to FY22.
+We experienced a 3% decrease in calls to the Alarm line and a 2% decrease in non-emergency call volume compared to fiscal year 2022.

-In closing, we look forward to another year and the new challenges presented to us as we continue to proudly serve our public safety partners, communities and residents of Johnson County.
+In closing, we look forward to continuing to proudly serve our public safety partners, communities, visitors and residents of Johnson County.